 - Provide the worker with a written list of MCO eligible attending physicians within the MCO's relevant geographic service area, or

 - Provide a Web address for the worker to access the list of the MCO's eligible attending physicians (see When an enrollment notice is complete)

 If you provide only a Web address and do not enclose a written list of the MCO's eligible attending physicians, then your enrollment notice must also do the following:

 - Provide a telephone number the worker may call to ask for a written list.

-- Tell the worker that he or she has seven days from the mailing date of the enrollment notice in which to request the list.
+- Tell the worker that they have seven days from the mailing date of the enrollment notice in which to request the list.

 - Describe how the worker may get the names and addresses of the complete panel of the MCO's medical providers.

 - Describe how the worker may receive medical services within the MCO.

 - Describe how a worker may receive medical treatment from the worker's primary care physician, chiropractic physician or authorized nurse practitioner who is not a member of the MCO.